laravel/sanctum/README.md

 ```

 Within your web application's UI, you may wish to list each of the user's tokens and allow the user to revoke the tokens individually as needed.

+## Contributing

+Thank you for considering contributing to Airlock!
+The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

+## Code of Conduct

+In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

+## Security Vulnerabilities

+Please review [our security policy](https://github.com/laravel/passport/security/policy) on how to report security vulnerabilities.

 ## License